Arctic tern: Distribution and migration

 The Arctic tern has a continuous worldwide circumpolar breeding distribution; there are no accepted subspecies.
 It can be found in coastal regions in cooler temperate parts of North America and Eurasia during the northern summer.
 During the southern summer, it can be found at sea, reaching the northern edge of the Antarctic ice.

 The Arctic tern is famous for its migration; it flies from its Arctic breeding grounds to the Antarctic and back again each year.
 The shortest distance between these areas is 19000 km.
 The long journey ensures that this bird sees two summers per year and more daylight than any other creature on the planet.
-One example of this bird's remarkable long-distance flying abilities involves an Arctic tern ringed as an unfledged chick on the Farne Islands, Northumberland, UK, in the northern summer of 1982 that reached Melbourne, Australia in October, just three months after fledging, a journey of more than 22000 km.
+One example of this bird's remarkable long-distance flying abilities involves an Arctic tern ringed as an unfledged chick on the Farne Islands in Northumberland, UK, in the northern summer of 1982 that reached Melbourne, Australia, in October, just three months after fledging, a journey of more than 22000 km.
 Another example is that of a chick ringed in Labrador, Canada, on 23 July 1928.
 It was found in South Africa four months later.

 A 2010 study using tracking devices attached to the birds showed that the above examples are not unusual for the species.
 In fact, the study showed that previous research had seriously underestimated the annual distances travelled by the Arctic tern.
 Eleven birds that bred in Greenland or Iceland covered 70900 km on average in a year, with a maximum of 81600 km.
 The difference from previous estimates is due to the birds taking meandering courses rather than following a straight route as was previously assumed.
 The birds follow a somewhat convoluted course in order to take advantage of prevailing winds.
 The average Arctic tern lives about 30 years and will, based on the above research, travel some 2.4 e6km during its lifetime, the equivalent of a roundtrip from Earth to the Moon more than three times.

 A 2013 tracking study of half a dozen Arctic terns breeding in the Netherlands shows average annual migrations of c.
 48700 km.
 On their way south, these birds roughly followed the coastlines of Europe and Africa.

-In a 2015–2017 study of Arctic terns on the Farne Islands in Northumberland, an individual with a light level geolocator tag 'G82' covered a staggering 96,000 km in just 10 months from the end of one breeding season to the start of the next, setting a new global migration record by travelling not just the length of the Atlantic Ocean and the width of the Indian Ocean, but also half way across the South Pacific to the boundary between the Ross and Amundsen Seas, before returning back west along the Antarctic coast and back up the Atlantic.
+In a 2015–2017 study of Arctic terns on the Farne Islands in Northumberland, an individual with a light level geolocator tag 'G82' covered a staggering 96,000 km in just 10 months from the end of one breeding season to the start of the next, setting a new global migration record by travelling not just the length of the Atlantic Ocean and the width of the Indian Ocean, but also half way across the South Pacific to the boundary between the Ross and Amundsen Seas, before returning west along the Antarctic coast and back north through the Atlantic.
+This is more than twice the Earth's circumference.

 Arctic terns usually migrate sufficiently far offshore that they are rarely seen from land outside the breeding season.